ImageMagick v6 Examples --

 [IM Output]

 This operator is also very similar to 'Over', except that the transparency of the source image is also copied, replacing the background image completely.
-If their is no transparency, it would then be exactly like 'Over'.
+If there is no transparency it would perform exactly like 'Over'.

 -compose Src -composite compose_copy_src.gif